Laura McDonald Stewart

 Other ways Laura supports the interior design industry:

-Laura currently sits on two interior design department advisory councils (The Art Institute of Dallas and Texas Christian University), was the recipient of the 2009 NCIDQ National Louis S. Tregre Award, and previously served as an ASID Texas Chapter President, a member of the ASID Chapter Support Team, and an ASID National Board Member At-Large.
-Laura also manages and promotes METROCON Expo & Conference, the Dallas-based annual interior design trade show that takes place annually in August.
+Laura currently sits on three interior design department advisory councils (Texas Christian University, Texas Tech University, and The Art Institute of Dallas), was the recipient of the 2009 NCIDQ National Louis S. Tregre Award, and previously served as an ASID Texas Chapter President, a member of the ASID Chapter Support Team, and an ASID National Board Member At-Large.
+From 2011-2019 Laura managed and promoted METROCON Expo & Conference, the Dallas-based annual interior design trade show.
 To find a full list of Laura’s industry activities in the present, past and future, click here.

 Other ways Laura spends her time:

-Laura loves to entertain friends, travel to foreign countries, mix and enjoy her own cocktails, eat delicious food her husband prepares, read contemporary novels, listen to podcasts, weed her winning low water-use garden, and play with her two cats.
-She and her husband are also actively involved in leading the Dallas Chapter of the International Wine & Food Society.
+Laura loves to entertain friends, travel to foreign countries, mix and enjoy her own cocktails, eat delicious food her husband prepares, read contemporary novels, listen to a range of podcasts, weed her award-winning low water-use garden, and play with her two cats.